sadok-f/sadok-f/README.md

 ## Software Engineer | DevOps Specialist | Automation Enthusiast

-With over 15 years of experience in software engineering and a strong focus on DevOps, Cloud Infrastructure, Kubernetes, and Automation, I build scalable, production ready systems and tools that make engineering teams move faster and with confidence.
+With over 15 years of experience in software engineering and a strong focus on DevOps, Cloud Infrastructure, Kubernetes, and Automation, I build scalable, production-ready systems and tools that make engineering teams move faster and with confidence.

-I’m passionate about AI-driven automation, incident management tooling, infrastructure as code, and cloud native platforms.
+I’m passionate about AI-driven automation, incident management tooling, infrastructure-as-code, and cloud-native platforms.

 ## Tech Stack